 Super Mario World is a platforming masterpiece that introduced us to Mario’s iconic side-scrolling adventures on the SNES.
 Players guide Mario or Luigi through a vibrant and varied world, collecting power-ups, stomping on enemies, and navigating treacherous obstacles.
 The objective is to rescue Princess Peach from the clutches of the villainous Bowser.

-Super Mario World captivated players with its precise controls, imaginative level design, and secrets to discover.
+Precise controls, imaginative level design, and a fun cast of characters made Super Mario World an instant classic.
 Its charming visuals, catchy soundtrack, and sheer joy of exploration and discovery made it an instant classic and a favorite among gamers of all ages.

 But let’s be real.
 The introduction of the lovable Koopa-eating, egg-laying Yoshi is what it’s really all about, right?